Baker's CystSkip to the navigation

-Use a cane, crutch, walker, or another device if you need help to get around.
+- Use a cane, crutch, walker, or another device if you need help to get around.
 These can help rest your knee.

 - If you wear an elastic bandage around your knee, make sure it is snug but not so tight that your leg is numb, tingles, or swells below the bandage.
 Loosen the bandage if it is too tight.

 - Follow your doctor's instructions about how much weight you can put on your knee.

-Stay at a healthy weight.
+- Stay at a healthy weight.
 Being overweight puts extra strain on your knee.